Learning in the Sixth Form

 In the Sixth Form, freedom and responsibility go hand in hand.
 In choosing to stay in full time education, it is assumed you will want to work hard.
 High standards of commitment are expected, as are punctuality, courtesy and respect for the needs of others.

 The Head of Sixth Form and the Sixth Form Management Team monitor the progress of every individual very closely, reinforcing success through the Merit and Commendation system, while also putting in place extra supporting mechanisms if necessary.
-The team is headed by Mrs Linda Dickinson (Head of Sixth Form), Mr Patrick Winter (Head of Lower Sixth) and Ms Jenifer Taylor (Assistant Head of Sixth Form).
+The team is headed by Mrs Katie Banks (Head of Sixth Form), Mr Patrick Winter (Head of Lower Sixth) and Ms Jennifer Taylor (Assistant Head of Sixth Form).

 Approach to Teaching and Learning